 Rifle slings are not really a necessity when hunting in the African bush.
 However, they are useful on occasions when you are walking very long distances and carrying your rifle without a sling may overtire your arms.
 If you do need to shoot with tired arm muscles, it may cause shaking when it comes to aiming.

 - The way you sling your rifle depends on whether you have an intention of shooting anything at the time and how adept you are at getting from the carry position and into the firing position.
 Practice makes perfect, as always.

 - A carrying strap or sling can be used to carry the rifle over either shoulder, muzzle up or muzzle down.
 This frees the hunter's hands for using binoculars, climbing, crawling, holding branches out of the way etc.

 - In the rain it is handy to sling the rifle muzzle down over the off shoulder.
 This keeps the rifle as dry as possible, particularly the inside of the barrel.
 Another advantage of this barrel down position is that the rifle may be brought up to shooting position quickly.

-- Rifles with long barrels should not be carried muzzle down if there is danger of shoving the muzzle into the ground and plugging the barrel.
+- Rifles with very long barrels should not be carried muzzle down if there is danger of pushing the muzzle into the ground and plugging the barrel.
 This is particularly worth noting when walking down hill.

 If you buy a new leather rifle sling, break it in like your hunting boots, so it is comfortable before arriving on safari.